electraone/datafiles/presets/version-2/README.md

 - min = 0
 - max 12

-#### potId
-An identifier of the physical pot (knob).
-There are 12 pots on Electra, identified as 1 (top-left) to 12 (bottom-right) pot.
-A control with an assigned pot, can be controlled by turning the physical knob.
-Providing given control set is active.

-- optional
-- numeric
-- default = 0
-- min = 0
-- max = 12

 #### values
 An array of values associated with the control.
 The values represent an instance of value of certain MIDI paramater.
 Actions made with the control (turning assigned pot, touch events) effectivaly change associated values.